 - medical examination

-- chest x-ray (ILO)* – baseline and 5 yearly
+- high resolution, low dose chest CT scan – baseline and 2 yearly

-*chest CT scan is a more valuable tool and is recommended in place of CXR
+*chest CT scan is a more valuable tool and is now (from 15th April 2021) required in place of CXR

 The results are submitted to WorkSafe WA as part of your ongoing Health Monitoring program.
 Work Health Professionals will manage all of this for you.